-Compliance with Commonwealth of Virginia laws, regulations, contracts and grants applicable to the James City Service Authority, is the responsibility of the James City Service Authority's management.
+Compliance with Commonwealth of Virginia laws, regulations, contracts and grants applicable to the James City Service Authority's management.
 As part of obtaining reasonable assurance about whether the financial statements are free of material misstatement, we performed tests of the James City Service Authority's compliance with certain provisions of the Commonwealth of Virginia's laws, regulations, contracts, and grants.
 However, the objective of our audit of the financial statements was not to provide an opinion on overall compliance with such provisions.
 Accordingly, we do not express such an opinion.